ThomasByr/Phoenyx/helpme.md

     Parameters
     ----------
         filled : bool, (optional)
-            if sape is filled (will not enable filling) defaults to False
+            if shape is filled (will not enable filling) defaults to False
         closed : bool, (optional)
             if first point connected to last